AUTHOR: BEC OF 'FOR EVERY HEN'

 BRIDAL EMOJI PICTIONARY

-A fun twist on Bridal Pictionary; where instead of drawings it’s emoji’s who tell the story!
+A fun twist on Bridal Pictionary; where instead of drawings it's emoji's telling the story!

 A unique bridal shower game that will result in lots of fun photo memories!